kyavuzkurt/ur_controller_test/README.md

 # Universal Robots Controller Test

-This package contains test nodes for the Universal Robots controllers supported by ROS2 Hubmle.
+This package contains test nodes for the Universal Robots controllers supported by ROS2 Humble.

 ## Installation